 Frustrated by a double chin?
 You’re not the only one, I promise!
 The cool thing is that Photoshop makes it possible to remove those annoying double chins in photos.

 Hey there!
 I’m Cara and in my work as a professional photographer, I try not to change people too much in Photoshop.
 I like to celebrate individuals as they are.
 However, sometimes a weird position will make undesirable features like double chins pop out.

-For the moment when this happens to you, let me show you how to get rid of a double chin in Photoshop!
+For the moment when this happens to you, let me show you how to remove double chin in Photoshop!

 This image is from a recent family photoshoot I did.
 She doesn’t really have a double chin but the way her head is positioned in this image made her jowl look a little thick.
 So let’s fix it!

 Note: the screenshots and tutorial below are based on the Windows version of Adobe Photoshop CC, other versions might look different.

 Table of Contents

 Step 1: Sculpt the Jaw with the Pen Tool

 First, we must define how we want the jaw to look when we’re finished.
 Basically, you get to be the plastic surgeon here.
 Remember, you want to go for as natural a look as possible.

 To do this, select the pen tool from the toolbar on the left or press P on the keyboard.